GOODBODY STOCKBROKERS UC

 - Sophisticated trading systems that facilitate the close monitoring of exposures at instrument and portfolio level.

-- Trader mandates clearly outline the scope of the trading authority provided.
+- Trader mandates clearly outlining the scope of the trading authority provided.

-- Trade, Dealing, Valuation, Processing or Accounting Errors: Operational Risk incidents that result in financial loss to Goodbody.
-If incidents are deemed significant the issues are promptly escalated in accordance with Significant Incident Reporting procedures.
+- (a) Trade, Dealing, Valuation, Processing or Accounting Errors: Operational Risk incidents that result in financial loss to Goodbody.

-- Business Interruption: Business Interruption is defined here as the inability to deliver key business processes following any incident that causes disruption to those processes.
-Goodbody’s Business Continuity Management (BCM) plan considers loss of premises, loss of key IT systems, loss of key people and major risks arising from loss of third party services.
+- (b) Business Interruption: Business Interruption is defined here as the inability to deliver key business processes following any incident that causes disruption to those processes.
 Failure by Goodbody to adequately manage business continuity risks can result in financial loss, censure from regulators and damage to its reputation with customers as a trusted service provider.

-- New Business acquisitions and initiatives: Taking on a new business and developing new business initiatives brings additional operational risk to the firm.
+- (c) Business Change: Taking on a new business and developing new business initiatives brings additional operational risk to the firm.
 This may take the form of additional project workload and the challenge in integrating the new business into the existing model in a seamless fashion.
 Failure to adequately plan for the take on and integration of the new business acquisition or initiative could have a significant financial and reputational impact on both the existing and new business.

-- Cyber Security: Cyber security, also referred to as information technology security, focuses on protecting computers, networks, programs and data from unintended or unauthorised access, change or destruction.
-Failure by Goodbody to adequately manage cyber security can result in financial loss, censure from regulators and damage to its reputation with its customers as a trusted service provider.
+- (e) Information Security: Information technology focuses on protecting computers, networks, programs and data from unintended or unauthorised access, change or destruction.
+Failure by Goodbody to adequately manage information security can result in financial loss, censure from regulators and damage to its reputation with its customers as a trusted service provider.

-Operational Risk is managed through the following mechanisms:
+Operational Risk is managed through a dedicated risk management framework that includes: